hzhulkko/farmdata/README.md

    ```/api/v1/farm/{id}``` shows farm id and name for given farm.

    ```/api/v1/farm/{id}/{metric}``` lists all metric data for given farm filtered by metric type.
-   With tart and end query parameters results can be filtered to specific time range:
+   With start and end query parameters results can be filtered to specific date range:
    ````/api/v1/farm/1/ph?start=2019-01-01&end=2019-04-01````

 ## Running the application